top of page

 ”Chimera, Hallie.”

 ”Excuse me, sir.
-A message from Arios” WRENS words cut my reminiscence.
+A message from Arios” the WRENS words cut my reminiscence.
 The worry in the woman’s eyes and the hard line of her mouth colds my heart.
 I nod as I lower Hallie down and take the message.

 ”ENEMY AT … I'M ATTACKING.
 REST OF THE CONVOY WILL CONTINUE TO THE DESTINATION...”
 It says.
 Also, following the coordinates and dates etc.

-Over the paper corner, I saw Hallie looking up at me, and I wish I could somehow say that it will be alright, but I don’t have the time.
+Over the paper corner, I see Hallie looking up at me, and I wish I could somehow say that it will be alright, but I don’t have the time.
 She senses the urgency and steps away when I give orders to my staff and watch how they move the tiny ships to their new places, leaving Arios alone as the group of ships she has been ordered to protect, leaves her.

 I nod, and I bend down to lift her up to see. ”Your dad goes to fight against bad men to save the Chimera and others.”